humam-hossain/Java/nsu/CGPA Calculator/README.md

 rHboxHeader.setAlignment(Pos.CENTER);
 ```

-A Label object "rLabelHeader" is initialized
+A Label object "rLabelHeader" is initialized with text argument "CGPA Calculator".
+It is added to a HBox layout called rHBoxHeader with a gap between each label HBOX_GAP which is 30.
+"CGPA Calculator" label will be centered in the layout using setAlignment method with the argument Pos.CENTER.

 ### Name & ID Layout
 ![Name](IMG_20220512_224827.jpg)